phetsims/unit-rates/doc/implementation-notes.md

 This section highlights a few things that are common to all screens.

-**Markers**: There are several ways to create markers - via the marker editor, by changing what is on the scale, by answering questions, and by running a car race.
+**Markers**: There are several ways to create markers: via the marker editor, by changing what is on the scale, by answering questions, and by running a car race.
 Markers have precedence based on how they were created.
 Markers with higher precedence replace markers with lower precedence.
 See `Marker.CREATOR_VALUES` for the list of marker creators and their precedence.